Skip to content

 /**

 * Directory to calculate relative paths.
-The relative path of uploaded sourcemaps should be included within the error path, thus
+The relative paths of sourcemaps should be included in the path that generates the error, so

-* this parameter controls the uploaded relative directory.
+* this parameter is used to control the relative directory to upload

-* Default relative path from execution directory to search directory path.relative(process.cwd(), filepath).
+* Default relative path from the execution directory to the search directory path.relative(process.cwd(), filepath)

 */